-- 37. The Headteacher/Principal will write to the individual within 10 working days of the initial meeting to confirm that the concern has been received, as well as to indicate proposals for dealing with the matter. - 38.
+- 40. The Headteacher/Principal (or the Chief Executive Officer as appropriate) will write to the individual within 10 working days of the initial meeting to confirm that the concern has been received, as well as to indicate proposals for dealing with the matter. - 41.
 The initial stage will be an interview with the whistleblower, and then an assessment of further action will be discussed.
-During this initial stage, the Headteacher/Principal will establish if: - There are grounds for a concern and that it is genuine. - The concern was raised in accordance with this policy. - 39.
-During the initial interview, the Headteacher/Principal will request the individual puts their concern in writing, if they have not already done so.
-The Headteacher/Principal will write a summary of the concern if the individual is unable to put it in writing. - 40.
-The Headteacher/Principal will explain the following to anybody raising a concern: - How they will communicate with the complainant throughout the process.
-It should be noted, the need for confidentiality may prevent the Trust and school giving the complainant specific details of any necessary investigation or any necessary disciplinary action taken as a result of the concern. - That the complainant's identity will be kept confidential from the alleged wrongdoer. - That the governing board will do everything in its power to protect the complainant from discrimination. - That if the concern is genuine, even if the concern is not confirmed, no disciplinary action will be taken against the complainant.
+During this initial stage, the Headteacher/Principal (or the Chief Executive Officer as appropriate) will establish if:

-- 41. If clear evidence is uncovered that the complainant's concern is malicious or unfounded, disciplinary action may be brought against them. - 42.
-If an investigation is carried out, the whistleblower will be informed of the final outcome. - 43.
+- There are grounds for a concern and that it is genuine. - The concern was raised in accordance with this policy. - 42.
+During the initial interview, the Headteacher/Principal (or Chief Executive Officer as appropriate) will request the individual puts their concern in writing, if they have not already done so.
+The Headteacher/Principal will write a summary of the concern if the individual is unable to put it in writing. - 43.
+The Headteacher/Principal (or the Chief Executive Officer as appropriate) will explain the following to anybody raising a concern: - How they will communicate with the complainant throughout the process.
+It should be noted, the need for confidentiality may prevent the Trust and school giving the complainant specific details of any necessary investigation or any necessary disciplinary action taken as a result of the concern. - That the complainant's identity will be kept confidential from the alleged wrongdoer. - That the Chief Executive Officer and Trustees will do everything in its power to protect the complainant from discrimination. - That if the concern is genuine, even if the concern is not confirmed, no disciplinary action will be taken against the complainant. - 44.
+If clear evidence is uncovered that the complainant's concern is malicious or unfounded, disciplinary action may be brought against them. - 45.
+If an investigation is carried out, the whistleblower will be informed of the final outcome. - 46.
 A record will be kept of the seriousness of the issues raised and the credibility of the concern.
-All records will be kept confidential and will be stored in line with the Trust's Records Management Policy. - 44.
-It may be possible for the concern to be resolved by simply agreeing the necessary action or explaining procedures to the alleged wrongdoer; however, depending on the severity and nature of the concern, it may: - Be investigated by management, an internal audit or through the disciplinary process. - Be referred to the police or an external auditor. - Form the subject of an independent inquiry. - 45.
+All records will be kept confidential and will be stored in line with the Trust's Records Management Policy. - 47.
+It may be possible for the concern to be resolved by simply agreeing the necessary action or explaining procedures to the alleged wrongdoer; however, depending on the severity and nature of the concern, it may: - Be investigated by management, an internal audit or through the disciplinary process. - Be referred to the police or an external auditor. - Form the subject of an independent inquiry. - 48.
 If the investigating officer needs to talk to the whistleblower, they are permitted to be accompanied by a trade union representative, a professional association representative, a friend or a fellow member of staff not involved in the area of work that the concern relates to.
-This person will provide support only and will not be allowed to become involved in the proceedings. - 46.
+This person will provide support only and will not be allowed to become involved in the proceedings. - 49.
 A record will be made of the nature and outcome of the concern.
-The purpose of this is to ensure that a central record is kept which can be cross-referenced with other complaints to monitor any patterns of concern across the Trust and schools and to assist in monitoring the procedure. - 47.
+The purpose of this is to ensure that a central record is kept which can be cross-referenced with other complaints to monitor any patterns of concern across the Trust and schools and to assist in monitoring the procedure. - 50.
 The whistleblower will be informed of the results of the investigation, and any action that is proposed will be subject to third party rights.
 Where action is not taken, the individual will be given an explanation.

-What the Trust asks of whistleblowers
+What the Trust asks of you